Refinement Modal Logic: Refinement

-The definition of simulation and refinement above varies slightly from the one given by Blackburn {\em et al.} \cite[p.110]{blackburnetal:2001}.
-Here we ensure that simulations and refinements preserve the interpretations (i.e., the truth and falsity) of atoms, whereas \cite{blackburnetal:2001} has them only preserve the truth of propositional variables in a simulation---and presumably preserve their falsity in a refinement.
+The definition of simulation varies slightly from the one given by Blackburn {\em et al.} \cite[p.110]{blackburnetal:2001}.
+Here we ensure that simulations (and refinements) preserve the interpretations (i.e., the truth and falsity) of atoms, whereas \cite{blackburnetal:2001} has them only preserve the truth of propositional variables in a simulation---and presumably preserve their falsity in a refinement.
 We prefer to preserve the entire interpretation, as we feel it suits our applications better.
 For example, in the case where refinement represents information change, we would not wish basic facts to become false in the process.
 The changes are supposed to be merely of information, and not factual.
+Another, inessential, difference with \cite{blackburnetal:2001} is that in their case {\bf atoms} and {\bf forth} are required for all modalities (in the similarity type), i.e., they consider ${\mathfrak R}_\Group$ for $\Group = \Agents$ only.